 Daemen College students have access to many distance education opportunities.
-The College has an extensive video-conference platform that provides courses and communications to students.
-Opportunities exist for regional high school students to earn Daemen College credit through our "Jumpstart" program.
+The College uses both synchronous and asynchronous technology including video, audio, and text based interactions via our Learning Management System.
 Online coursework is increasingly available for some courses within degree programs from multiple academic departments.
-Faculty members strive to include dynamic interactions with students via our Learning Management System that utilizes multiple forms of media, various interactions, methods, and links to contemporary and relevant resources appropriate for their courses.
-Distance education at Daemen College is widely supported to ensure both students and faculty have a successful and valuable experience.
+Faculty members strive to create dynamic and high quality learning experiences for students that is relevant, engaging, and interactive.
+Distance education at Daemen College is widely supported through our Center for Excellence in Teaching and Learning, Office of Information Technology, and Quality in Distance Education committee to ensure both students and faculty have a successful and valuable experience.